armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 This guide describes how to install Spinnaker in AWS or in an on-prem Kubernetes cluster with access to S3.
 It will create / use the following Amazon Web Services resources:

-* A Kubernetes cluster running on Amazon Amazon Web Services (AWS).
+* A Kubernetes cluster running on Amazon Web Services (AWS).
 EKS is a good way to get a Kubernetes cluster up on AWS - see the AWS documentation for this.
 * An Amazon S3 (Simple Storage Service) bucket.
 You can use an existing one or create a new one.
 * An NGINX Ingress controller in your EKS cluster.